7 Day Adventure Camping Safari through Botswana’s National Parks

 6. Minimum 2 passengers, maximum 9 passengers

-7. Minimum age 10 years – Children 10-17 years 15% of the tour price if travelling with their parents
+7. Minimum age 10 years – Children 10-17 years receive 15% discount off the tour price if travelling with their parents

 8. Guests assist in all camp duties, full participation required